3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes: Transition Aware Representation Learning

 \section{Transition Aware Representation Learning}

-One proof attempt can generate a rather large amount of data.
-A single pass of the miniF2F-valid benchmark of 244 proofs results in approximately 500,000 transitions, capturing rich information about the error likelihood, execution time and resulting proof state or error message.
-This section explores the feasibility of using this transition data to learn how tactics affect the environment.
-We operationalise this as a supervised learning task: given a goal and tactic, we predict the error status, execution time and environment output.
-We effectively learn these targets from only this synthetic data, and further embed this information into a compact tactic representation.
-The upshot, as we show in Section~\ref{sec:filtering}, is that these representations can be utilised to improve the performance of subsequent proof attempts.
+One proof attempt can generate large amounts of data.
+We found a single pass of ReProver on the miniF2F-valid benchmark of 244 proofs results in approximately 500,000 transitions, capturing rich information about the error likelihood, execution time and resulting proof state or error message.
+We now explore the feasibility of using this data to learn how tactics affect the environment, operationalising this as a supervised learning task: given a goal and tactic, we predict the error status, execution time and environment output.
+We effectively learn these targets from only this synthetic data, and embed this information into a compact tactic representation.
+The upshot, as we show in Section~\ref{sec:filtering}, is that this can be used to improve the performance of subsequent proof attempts.